Contraceptive Use in the United States

 • More than 99% of women aged 15–44 who have ever had sexual intercourse have used at least one contraceptive method.

-• About one in 10 women at risk of unintended pregnancy are currently not using any contraceptive method.
-The proportion is highest among 15–19-year-olds (19%) and lowest among women aged 40–44 (8%).
+• The proportion of women at risk who are not using a method is highest among 15–19-year-olds (18%) and lowest among women aged 40–44 (9%).

-• Some 68% of Catholics who are at risk, 73% of Mainline Protestants and 74% of Evangelicals use a highly effective method (i.e., sterilization, the pill or another hormonal method, or the IUD).
+• Some 68% of Catholics, 73% of Mainline Protestants and 74% of Evangelicals who are at risk of unintended pregnancy use a highly effective method (i.e., sterilization, the pill or another hormonal method, or the IUD).

 • Only 2% of at-risk Catholic women rely on natural family planning; the proportion is the same even among those women who attend church once a month or more.